 But it was for me…

-We had arrived here as soon as my school year had ended, so I’d gotten almost two months of preparing and strolling around this town before starting at Jenkins.
+We had arrived here as soon as my school year had ended, so I’d gotten almost two months to prepare and stroll around this town before starting at Jenkins.

 Addison, my mom’s brother’s daughter, had been a great tour guide and a really good friend (or cousin).
 Thanks to her, my dislike for this whole ordeal of uprooting our lives had gone down a notch.

-We’d hit it off right at the beginning over our love of anime and Taylor Swift.
+We hit it off right from the beginning over our love of anime and Taylor Swift.
 She was a really fun person and easy to be around.

-She had introduced me to couple of her friends too, making this loner feel very welcomed.
+She introduced me to a couple of her friends too, making this loner feel very welcomed.

-She’d even promised me rides to school since her house was only a few blocks away from mine.
-My theory was she felt compelled to do so because I was her cousin; however, I also couldn’t refuse.
+She had even promised me rides to school since her house was only a few blocks away from mine.
+My theory was that she felt compelled to do so because I was her cousin; however, I also couldn’t refuse.

-Hitching a ride from my cousin felt more appealing than shoving my body in the small seats of a bus and receiving condescending looks and jibes from other teenagers every morning.
+Hitching a ride from my cousin felt more appealing than shoving my body into the small seats of a bus and receiving condescending looks and jibes from other teenagers every morning.

 I looked at the big building standing high in front of us, a heavy feeling pressing down on my shoulders.
 My nerves hit back with full force.